whatwg/sg/Working Mode.md

 * Resolve conflicts between contributors.
 * Reduce open issues.
 * Help manage the corresponding tests.
 * Ensure implementations follow the standard and vice versa.
 (The “don’t write fiction” rule.)
+More concretely:
+   * Ensure implementation bugs have been filed
+   * Ensure the standard has test coverage
+   * Only add features that have sufficient implementer interest
+   * Align existing features with implementations (e.g., via removal if implementer interest waned)

 ## Issues